GopeedLab/gopeed-polyfill-webpack-plugin/readme.md

 #### excludeAliases

 By default, the modules that were polyfilled in Webpack 4 are mirrored over.
-However, if you don't want a module like `console` to be polyfilled you can specify alises to be skipped here.
+However, if you don't want a module like `process` to be polyfilled you can specify alises to be skipped here.

 ```js
 const GopeedPolyfillPlugin = require('gopeed-polyfill-webpack-plugin');